Skip Navigation

 Even on their own, recovery costs can be overwhelming.
 With ransomware involving life-threatening cases, healthcare organizations often have no choice but to pay the hackers' prices, however high they may be.

-Following cyberattacks, organizations will also have to repair or replace any affected IT infrastructure.
-They made need to hire internal or external cybersecurity and IT technicians to further secure servers.
+Following cyberattacks, organizations will also have to repair or replace affected IT infrastructure.
+They may need to hire internal or external cybersecurity and IT technicians to further secure servers.

 • $250 and $985,000 for business email compromise (BEC)